agmen-hu/end2end-wd-runner/README.md

         grep: javascript/.+
 ```

-See the end2endTests folder for the whole example

 ## Examples

 end2end use the wd with promise chains so the Actions basically a set of methods for promise chain.
+See the end2endTests folder for the whole tests

 ```coffeescript
 module.exports = class Search extends require('end2end-wd-runner').Action